 STUDENT ENROLLMENT & GRADUATES

 Over 100 students are currently enrolled in one of our seven degree programs.
-Since our inception in 2005, fifty-five students have finished the smaller Marrow of Theology program and seventeen students have successfully completed the larger Divinity program.
+Since our inception in 2005, sixty-five students have finished the smaller Marrow of Theology program and seventeen students have successfully completed the larger Divinity program.
 Our most recent graduates include Andrew Ardern (MTS), Martin Medina (MTS), Joshua Holder (DTS), Michael Nielsen (MTS), Trey Egan (MTS), John White (MTS), and René Pomerleau (MTS).
 You can find their graduate profiles in the “News and Articles” section on the homepage of our website.

 OUR NEW ONLINE CAMPUS